binkley/wrong-place-wrong-time/homebrewery-part-1.md

 One-Eyed Jukk is a connection to the criminal underworld of Waterdeep.
 He is discreet but will provide clues to characters at DC 15 for various skill checks.
-He is always happy to conduct trade in weapons and armor at 2x normal prices, though this provenance of his wares may be suspect.
+He is always happy to conduct trade in weapons and armor at double normal prices, though his provenance of his wares may be suspect and vary in quality.
+He leads a gang of street urchins and orphans, for example, the Gnome beggar child outside _The Bloody Fist_ acting as eyes and ears.

+#### The Beggar Child

+Play up the begging Gnome child outside _The Bloody Fist_ as pathetic and heart-warming for the soft-hearted.
+Really they are part of Jukk's network of spies and pickpockets.

 #### Minion